-For example, if your employer provides ten weeks of parental leave at 100% of your pay, they can require that this leave run at the same time as your paid family leave.
+For example, if your employer provides twelve weeks of parental leave at 100% of your pay, they can require that this leave run at the same time as your paid family leave.
 If your employer provides six weeks of parental leave at 100% of your pay, they can require that this leave run at the same time as the first six weeks of your paid family leave.
-In 2020, you would then be entitled to an additional four weeks of paid family leave at 60% of your pay, up to the cap.
-In 2021, you would then be entitled to an additional six weeks of paid family leave at 67% of your pay, up to the cap.
+You would then be entitled to an additional six weeks of paid family leave at 67% of your pay, up to the cap.